parmegv/leap_doc/docs/platform/tutorials/single-node.md

 * Install the LEAP command-line utility
 * Check out the LEAP platform
 * Create a provider and its certificates
-* Setup the provider's nodes and the services that will reside on those nodes
+* Setup the provider's node and the services that will reside on it
-* Initialize the nodes
+* Initialize the node
-* Deploy the LEAP platform to the nodes
+* Deploy the LEAP platform to the node
 * Test that things worked correctly
 * Some additional commands